 Please contact ASH media staff at email@example.com or 202-828-9774 with special requests.back to top

 Registered media are required to wear the Society's media badge at all times while on site at the annual meeting.
 All scientific sessions, education sessions, abstract sessions, and special lectures at the annual meeting are open to the media.
 Entry into sessions requires a badge.
 In addition, media may attend the Friday Satellite Symposia.
 Sessions that require a ticket are not open to registered media; these include the How I Treat and Meet-the-Scientist sessions, the Consultative Hematology Course, and ABIM Maintenance of Certification learning sessions.

 Pre-Meeting Press Briefing Webinar

 Registered media will be invited to join a webinar hosted by ASH leaders.
 The discussion will highlight important themes and trends that will be covered at the annual meeting; previews of groundbreaking research being presented at the upcoming meeting; and abstracts to watch that have the potential to change clinical practice.

 Media credentials are required for entry and use of the press working room.
 Media badges are non-transferable.
 Registered media who lend their badges to other individuals seeking access to the press working room risk having their media credentials revoked and access to future ASH meetings denied.

 The ASH press briefing schedule and list of presentation topics will be made available in advance of the meeting.
-Reporters who are unable to attend the press conferences will be able to join via audio conferencing and will be able to view videos of the briefings in the online press kit.
+Reporters who are unable to attend the press conferences will be able to access recordings in the online press kit.